 Physics is an exciting subject to teach and there are opportunities for well qualified physics teachers.
 It is a National Curriculum core subject and is taught throughout schools.
 The course will enable you to explore what it means to teach physics and develop ways in which you teach it.
 You will examine the best practice of physics teaching and use a range of teaching strategies to challenge and inform your students.

 Successful completion of your PGCE course prepares you to start your first teaching year (NQT year) within a secondary school setting.
-Our course is designed to prepare you to teach pupils in the 11-16 age range with opportunities to develop a comprehensive understanding of progression at post 16.
+Our course is designed to prepare you to teach pupils in the 11-16 age range.

 Qualification and course duration